gmac/graphql-stitching-ruby/README.md

 ## GraphQL Stitching for Ruby

 GraphQL stitching composes a single schema from multiple underlying GraphQL resources, then smartly proxies portions of incoming requests to their respective locations in dependency order and returns the merged results.
-This allows an entire location graph to be queried through one combined GraphQL surface area.
+This allows an entire graph of locations to be queried through one combined GraphQL surface area.

 ![Stitched graph](./docs/images/stitching.png)

 **Supports:**
 - All operation types: query, mutation, and [subscription](./docs/subscriptions.md).
-- Merged object and abstract types.
+- Merged object and abstract types joining though multiple keys.
 - Shared objects, fields, enums, and inputs across locations.
-- Multiple and composite type keys.
 - Combining local and remote schemas.
 - [File uploads](./docs/http_executable.md) via multipart forms.
 - Tested with all minor versions of `graphql-ruby`.